Critical Fermi surfaces in generic dimensions arising from transverse gauge field interactions: Introduction

 In this paper, we consider the case when Fermi surfaces are coupled with emergent gauge fields \cite{Chakravarty,MOTRUNICH,LEE_U1,PALEE,MotrunichFisher,nayak1,mross,ips2,ips3}.
 This belongs to the category when the critical boson carries zero momentum, and the quasiparticles lose coherence across the entire Fermi surface.
 An example when the critical boson with zero momentum is a scalar, is the Ising-nematic critical point \cite{metlsach1,ogankivfr,metzner,delanna,kee,lawler1,rech,wolfle,maslov,quintanilla,yamase1,yamase2,halboth, jakub,zacharias,eaKim,huh,Lee-Dalid,ips-uv-ir1,ips-uv-ir2,ips-subir,ips-sc}.
 There are complementary cases when the critical boson carries a finite momentum.
 Examples include the critical points involving spin density wave (SDW), charge density wave (CDW) \cite{metlsach,chubukov1,Chubukov,shouvik2,ips-c2,andres1,andres2}, and the FFLO order parameter \cite{ips-fflo}.

 An analytic approach \cite{senshank,Lee-Dalid,ips-uv-ir1,ips-fflo} to deal with non-Fermi liquid quantum critical points is through dimensional regularization, in which the co-dimension of the Fermi surface is increased in order to identify an upper critical dimension $d=d_c$, and subsequently, to calculate the critical exponents in a systematic expansion involving the parameter $\epsilon = d_c - d_{\text{phys}}$ (where $d_{\text{phys}}$ is the actual/physical dimension of the system).
 This approach is especially useful, as it allows one to deal with critical Fermi surfaces of a generic dimension $m$ \cite{ips-uv-ir1,ips-uv-ir2}, representing a system with physical dimensions $d=d_{\text{phys}} = m+1$.
+The physical systems have $d_{\text{phys}}$ equal to two or three.
+Hence, $m$ is equal to one or two for the corresponding systems.

 Another approach implements controlled approximation through dynamical tuning, involving an expansion in the inverse of the number ($N$) of fermion flavours combined with a further expansion $\varepsilon = z_b-2$, where $z_b$ is the dynamical critical exponent of the boson field \cite{nayak1,mross}.
 This amounts to modifying the kinetic term of a collective mode ($\phi(k)$) from $k^{2}\,|\phi(k)|^2 $ to $k^{1+\varepsilon}\,|\phi(k)|^2 $.
 A drawback of this approach is that this modification of the kinetic term leads to nonalayticities in the momentum space, which are equivalent to nonlocal hopping terms in real space.
 Hence in this paper, we will employ the former approach of dimensional regularization, which maintains locality in real space.